h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_2_Quiz.md

 3. Calculate the prediction for a house with 1800 square feet
 4. Calculate the residuals for each data point and the residual sum of squares (RSS)

+#### Solution Approaches
+This problem can be tackled using multiple approaches:

-For a detailed explanation of this problem, including step-by-step calculations and interpretations, see [Question 1: Simple Linear Regression for House Prices](L3_2_1_explanation.md).
+For a detailed explanation using the standard formula approach with covariance and variance calculations, see [Question 1: Simple Linear Regression for House Prices](L3_2_1_explanation.md).

+For an alternative approach using matrix algebra and the normal equations, see [Alternative Solution: Matrix-Based Approach](L3_2_1_explanation_alternative.md).

+Both approaches yield the same final result, but the matrix-based method provides a foundation for understanding more complex regression models with multiple predictors.

 ## Question 2